alfredoej87/iterativeF0Ar_NLS/README.md

 %%%In high iSNR scenarios, it might be better not to initially pre-whiten the signal, but still following the iterative estimation (i.e., 1st estimate the pitch and then estimate the AR parameters after an approximate modelled stochastic residual was obtained)

-%%At very low SNRs in very non-stationary noise (e.g., babble or restaurant), pre-whitening followed by NLS pitch estimates and applying re-iterative estimation leads to the best performance in terms of FFE (including gross errors and voicing detections) as compared to a joint estimator (in case one is interested in better accuracy).
+%%At very low SNRs in very non-stationary noise (e.g., babble or restaurant), pre-whitening followed by NLS pitch estimates and applying re-iterative estimation leads to the best performance in terms of FFE (including gross errors and voicing detections) as compared to a joint estimator (in case one is interested in better accuracy) (the difference was around 5%, I think).
 Although such result was not reported yet in a paper, I hope I can update such results in this repo.